We'll Come To You

 Questions About Reporting Possible Healthcare-Related Fraud Against the Government?

-If you suspect your health-related employer is defrauding the federal government, contact the Louthian Law Firm today toll free at 803-592-6231 or online for a free evaluation of your claim.
+If you suspect your health-related employer is defrauding the federal government, contact The Louthian Firm Accident & Injury Lawyers today toll free at 803-592-6231 or online for a free evaluation of your claim.
 We can confidentially review the facts in your case, advise you about whether your claim has merit and inform you about how the False Claims Act protects whistleblowers from retribution in the workplace — all for no charge.

 Recent Healthcare Fraud Whistleblower Protection Lawsuits